SAP-archive/BUILD/Contribution.md

 **Note**: These guidelines were adapted from the [SAP UI5 Open Source Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).

 <b>We do not accept proposals for new features through the Issue Tracker.
-They will be removed.</b> For information on proposing new features or enhancments, see the [Contribution](https://github.wdf.sap.corp/Norman/Norman/blob/dev/Contribution.md) document.
+They will be removed.</b> For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a> .

 Once you have acquainted yourself with the guidelines, you can go to project Issue Tracker to report the issue.